If you're an injured worker in Colorado, it's important to know the names of the persons or organizations involved in the claims process.

 Every person or company involved in the injured worker’s claim.
 This may include the claimant, employer, and/or insurance carrier.

-A respondent is an insurance carrier (insurer), third-party administrator (TPA), employer, and/or self-insured employer.
+The insurance carrier (insurer), third-party administrator (TPA), employer, and/or self-insured employer.